Shade structure design involves all parties; client, builder, architect, engineer and regulators. Collaboration is key to a successful project.

 A wide selection of shade sail fittings and hardware are available for general sale from our E-shop by following the link below.

 Engineering is recommended for all shade structures.
-Engineering will specify footings, steel sizes, cabling and loads to ensure structural integrity and compliance is reached.
-After the project is constructed, final engineering certification confirms the structure was built to plans.
+Engineering will specify footings, steel sizes, cabling and loads to ensure structural integrity and compliance is achieved for the project in its location.
+After the project is constructed, final engineering certification confirms the structure was built to construction plans.

-Abacus Shade Structures provides engineering as an additional layer of professional reassurance in an area which may be technical and quite unfamiliar to clients.
+Abacus Shade Structures offers engineering as an additional level of professional reassurance in an area which may be technical and quite unfamiliar to clients.